VijetaPriya47/Roomsoc/README.md

 ## Local Setup for Live Demo
-###  Clone the repository using the command : `git clone https://github.com/VijetaPriya/Roomsoc.git` <br/>
+###  Clone the repository using the command: `git clone https://github.com/VijetaPriya47/Roomsoc.git` <br/>

 ### `npm install`
-Run this in both server and client directories to installs all dependencies required for the app to run
+Run this in both server and client directories to install all dependencies required for the app to run

 ### `npm start`
-Run this in both server and client directories to run the app in the development mode.<br />
+Run this in both server and client directories to run the app in development mode.<br />
-Open [http://localhost:3000](http://localhost:3000) to view running app it in the browser.
+Open [http://localhost:3000](http://localhost:3000) to view the running app in the browser.
 (React-app server) The page will reload if you make edits.<br />